nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

 The findings in the prior section can be condensed and generalized into the following two rules:

 - When a `ClientSettingsPolicy` is attached to a Gateway, add the corresponding NGINX directives to each server block generated from that Gateway.
-- When a `ClientSettingsPolicy` is attached to an HTTPRoute, compute the set of values that differ from the accepted `ClientSettingsPolicy` attached to its Gateway.
-For each value in this set, add the corresponding NGINX directive to each of the _final_ location blocks generated for the HTTPRoute.
-If no accepted `ClientSettingsPolicy` is attached to its Gateway, then the set of values contains all the values in the HTTPRoute's policy.
+- When a `ClientSettingsPolicy` is attached to an HTTPRoute, add the corresponding NGINX directives to each of the _final_ location blocks generated for the HTTPRoute.

+We can rely on NGINX to compute the effective policy by applying its own inheritance rules.

 ## Testing